RobSenseTech/Phenix-Guide/chapter2/DevelopEnv/Install Xilinx Vivado.md

 ### 1.1 Download

-Our Vivado version is 2016.4 (Download here:https://www.xilinx.com/support/download.html)
+Our Vivado version is now 2017.4.

+Blow shows the installation method of 2016.4, it is same to 2017.4 version.
+(Download here:https://www.xilinx.com/support/download.html)

 Get Phenix Pro Devkit Firmware from github: